brisa-build/brisa/docs/02-building-your-application/01-routing/04-custom-error.md

 }
 ```

+Useful to control response status during streaming:

+- **Before response streaming** (`middleware`, `responseHeaders`): It's returning the response with 404 status and the 404 page
+- **During response streaming** (`layout`, `page`, `components`): Adds the `meta` tag with `noindex`, stop rendering the page and sends a client script to replace the page to the 404 page.
+This redirect is for UX to display the 404 content, here the bots will no longer see that because it has the noindex.
+However, this soft redirect that is done on the client does not change the browsing history and does receive the 404 status.
+The browsers normally cache very well the pages that return status 404.

 > [!TIP]
 >
 > `notFound()` does not require you to use `return notFound()` due to using the TypeScript [`never`](https://www.typescriptlang.org/docs/handbook/2/functions.html#never) type.